How is Silicon Carbide Made?

 IPS Ceramics offers all the principal types of silicon carbide and a wide range of kiln furniture products (including batts, beams, props, rollers, saggars and more).

-If you want more information on silicon carbide, the products that can be made from it, and how they’d help you, please feel to contact us.
+If you would like more information on silicon carbide, the products that can be made from it, and how they’d help you, please contact us today.